jiangcuo/Pxvirt-docs/en/installfromdebian.md

 ## System Requirements

 - PXVIRT 8 -> Debian 12 Bookworm / Armbian Bookworm
-- PXVIRT 9 -> Debian 13 Trixie / Armbian Trixie

-Other systems based on Debian-Bookworm or Trixie can also be used for installation.
+Other systems based on Debian-Bookworm  can also be used for installation.

 Ubuntu is NOT supported!